plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 ## Conclusion

 When I was in high school, I would bring my Game Boy to play between classes or to show my closest friends the latest games I was playing.
 No one really cared that I brought my old Game Boy to school.
 When I ended up buying a Game Boy Camera, it felt natural to show it to my friends.
 I was in for a rude lesson.
 When I brought the Game Boy Camera to school, it immediately caused a ruckus.
 When they discovered that my Game Boy could take a picture and immediately show it on its screen, my whole class congregated around my Game Boy, rudely taking it from me.
 People were suddenly taking selfies, way before the concept was attached to a word, and fighting over who was going to take a picture next.
 It turned into a pandemonium of excited teenagers screaming at one another to have the camera.
 A classmate even shoved the camera down her shirt to take a picture of her cleavage.
 With hindsight, I saw in those five minutes the natural excitement for all the social sharing of pictures we now have in the era of the smartphone.
-I saw selfies, the poutty lips people make when taking those selfies, the incessant sharing of pictures you now see on stuff like TikTok, and even the burgeoning concept of sexting, all with my Game Boy!
+I saw selfies before the word had left Australia, the poutty lips people make when taking those selfies, the incessant sharing of inane pictures you now see on stuff like Snapchat, and even the burgeoning concept of sexting, all with my Game Boy!

 That's how starved for cameras my generation was.

 The appeal of a cheap camera you could just play around with, that you didn't need to use carefully was hella powerful.
 I vividly remember not being allowed to touch the family camera; I was told I would probably break it.
-All my classmates had the same experience, where a camera was an expensive tool reserved for adults.
+Everyone I knew had more or less the same experience, where a camera was an expensive tool reserved for adults.
 Remember, it cost money every time you pressed the shutter button.

 You also had to send the film to be developed, which meant that a stranger looked at every picture you took.
 It was common to talk about the weirdness of technicians looking at your pictures.
 That put social pressure on what you could shoot.
-I totally understand that classmate realizing she could snap her cleavage with abandon.
+I totally understand that classmate realizing she could snap her cleavage with abandon now that she knew no stranger would see the picture.

 With class about to start, the teacher getting angsty, and me wanting to get my beloved Game Boy back, I ended up in a tussle and pushed a classmate trying to get it back.
 Falling down, he dropped and broke his glasses.
-That's right kids; Game Boy Camera led me to violence and got me in trouble with my school principal!
+That's right kids; *Game Boy Camera* led me to violence and got me in trouble with my school principal!
 I was so ashamed I hid the whole thing from my parents and paid for the glasses with my own money.

-I wouldn't blame you if you never want to hear from me again for this Game Boy transgression.
+I wouldn't blame you if you never want to read anything from me again due to this Game Boy transgression.